 Jack Welch (a former CEO of General Electric during whose tenure the company's value rose by 4,000%) once classified all workers into four types, based on two attributes: results and values.

-He advised to keep those who deliver results and share company values (1), fire those who don’t (3), and work with those who share values but miss their numbers (2).
-But type 4 workers, those who deliver results but create toxic environment, are a problem.
+He advised keeping those who deliver results and share company values (1), fire those who don't (3) and work with those who share values but miss their numbers (2).
+But type 4 workers, those who deliver results but create a toxic environment, are a problem.